A Search for Classical Subsystems in Quantum Worlds: What is a subsystem?

 where, for the rest of this paper and in keeping with the decoherence literature, we use the notation $\sigma/s$ and $\epsilon/e$ to label the ``system'' and ``environment'' Hilbert spaces, respectively.
 In this notation, Eq.~\eqref{eq:B-def} becomes $\mathcal{H}_\sigma \otimes \mathcal{H}_\epsilon \xrightarrow{B} \mathcal{H}_s \otimes \mathcal{H}_e$ .
 The basis $|i\rangle_s$ is, in general, not related by a unitary transformation to $|k\rangle_\sigma$ (and likewise for the environment bases) even though clearly the global bases in each representation of $\H_w$ are related by the global unitary, $B$.\footnote{Intuitively, this is much like the case in $\mathbb{R}^3$, where a coordinate system $\{\hat{e}^I \}$ can be rotated by a transformation $M\in SO(3)$ to a basis $\{\hat{\theta}^I \}$ though individual basis elements in each coordinate basis will not generally be related by a lower dimensional isometry in $SO(2)$.}

-As a concrete example of this phenomena one can consider the Bell states which are entangled in the $s$ and $e$ factorization but, for example, could be non-entangled in the $\sigma$ and $\epsilon$ factorization:
+As a concrete example of this phenomenon one can consider the Bell states which are entangled in the $s$ and $e$ factorization but, for example, could be non-entangled in the $\sigma$ and $\epsilon$ factorization:

 That is, here we have chosen the $\sigma$ and $\epsilon$ tensor product structure such that the Bell states are product states.
 Correspondingly, the unitary $B$ that transforms from the computational basis of $s$ and $e$, i.e., $\{ |0\rangle_s\otimes 0 \rangle_e , |0\rangle_s \otimes 1 \rangle_e, |1\rangle_s \otimes 0 \rangle_e, |1\rangle_s \otimes 1 \rangle_e \} $, to the Bell basis, $\{ |\Phi_+\rangle_{se} = |0\rangle_\sigma \otimes |0\rangle_\epsilon, |\Phi_-\rangle_{se} = |0\rangle_\sigma \otimes |1\rangle_\epsilon, |\Psi_+\rangle_{se} = |1\rangle_\sigma \otimes |0\rangle_\epsilon, |\Psi_-\rangle_{se} = |1\rangle_\sigma \otimes |1\rangle_\epsilon \}$ relates these two factorizations.
 However, different choices in $B$ would lead to different factorizations.